 What does power mean to you?

-In this enlightening book, Gary Zukav discusses the subject of soul power.
+In The Seat of the Soul, Gary Zukav discusses the subject of soul power.
 He shows readers how to attain powerful soul energy through love, humility, clarity, and forgiveness.

 More importantly, the book provides the blueprint for how to live an authentic life.